 To compress all output files in a ZIP file, click "" icon on the right, then click "Add to ZIP".
 To download one single file, simply right-click on file link and click "Save link as...".

 |File Name||Original Size||Output Size||Size Compressed||Actions|

-You can drag multiple PDF files to the "Add Files" section.
-Each file can be up to 40m.
+Drag multiple PDF files to the "Choose Files" section.
+Each PDF file size can be up to 40 MB.

 The batch compression automatically starts when files are uploaded.
 Please be patient while files are uploading or compressing.

 The output files will be listed in the "Output Files" section.
 To compress all output files in a ZIP file, click "" icon on the right, then click "Add to ZIP".
 You can right-click on file name and click "Save link as..." to save the file.
 The output files will be automatically deleted on our server in two hours, so please download them to your computer or save them to online storage services such as Google Drive or Dropbox as soon as possible.

 The Portable Document Format (PDF) is a file format developed by Adobe in the 1990s to present documents, including text formatting and images, in a manner independent of application software, hardware, and operating systems.
 Based on the PostScript language, each PDF file encapsulates a complete description of a fixed-layout flat document, including the text, fonts, vector graphics, raster images and other information needed to display it.
 PDF was standardized as an open format, ISO 32000, in 2008, and no longer requires any royalties for its implementation.

 Today, PDF files may contain a variety of content besides flat text and graphics including logical structuring elements, interactive elements such as annotations and form-fields, layers, rich media (including video content) and three dimensional objects using U3D or PRC, and various other data formats.
 The PDF specification also provides for encryption and digital signatures, file attachments and metadata to enable workflows requiring these features.